The thing about success is, that we don’t achieve it despite feeling pain.

 Your memory of this tragic event, that really had nothing to do with the restaurant (other customers and staff are as upset as you about the cat), might very well mean that you never eat there again because it is now a tremendously sad story that is repeated by your remembering self.

-We can’t control what happens to us, but…
+You can’t control what happens to you, but…

 Yes, these experiences still hurt like a motherfucker.
 But negative experiences are part of life.
 The question is not whether or not we have them but what we do with them.– Mark Manson, The Sublte Art of Not Giving a F*ck